dwallener/ConsusisAlternate/README.md

 6) DO NOT diagnose.
 This is for research.
 Be conservative with claims.
 ```

-This was NOT possible to do well when I started working on Consusis - training my own was the only feasible option.
-What's more interesting is that this, now, also works:
+This was NOT possible to do well when I started working on Consusis - training my own was the only feasible option. 'schema_json' is defined in the code itself - it is self-contained and extensible.

+What's more interesting is this, now, also works:

 ```
 2) Identify the three most important morphological features related to obstructive sleep apnea (OSA) visible in these images,